php-fig/fig-standards/proposed/extended-coding-style-guide.md

 - The closing brace MUST be on the next line after the body

 The body of each structure MUST be enclosed by braces.
-This standardizes how the structures look, and reduces the likelihood of introducing errors as new lines get added to the body.
+This standardizes how the structures look and reduces the likelihood of introducing errors as new lines get added to the body.

 ### 5.1 `if`, `elseif`, `else`